trixi-framework/Trixi.jl/README.md

 julia> Pkg.add("Trixi"); Pkg.add("Trixi2Vtk"); Pkg.add("Trixi2Img")
 ```
+Note that you can copy and paste all commands to the REPL *including* the leading
+`julia>` prompts - they will automatically be stripped away by Julia.
 Further details can be found in the [documentation](#documentation), including
 instructions on how to install Trixi such that you can modify or extend it with
 your own implementations.